JesSonne/hum-ex-coex-col/data/README.md

 **source_pool_list_100km.RData**: a named list of 84 character strings (i.e. one for each hummingbird-plant community).
 Each character string lists the hummingbird species occurring within a 100 km radius surrounding a focal network.

-**Species-level centrality measures:** data frame listing names, geographical coordinates, and biogeographical region for each hummingbird-plant community.
+**Community data:**: data frame listing names, geographical coordinates, and biogeographical region for each hummingbird-plant community.
 Cross-referenced with the network dataset published in Dalsgaard et al. (2021)

+**Species-level generalism:**: data frame listing measures of generalism (i.e. the number of effective partners and species strength) for each hummingbird species in each network

 ### References
 **B. Dalsgaard et al.,** The influence of biogeographical and evolutionary histories on morphological trait-matching and resource specialization in mutualistic hummingbird-plant networks.
 Functional Ecology (2021). https://doi.org/10.1111/1365-2435.13784.